Research

 Global Moran's II statistics confirm significant positive spatial autocorrelation: gap score I=.23I = .23 (z=40.87z = 40.87), need score I=.20I = .20 (z=33.91z = 33.91), disability rate I=.28I = .28 (z=48.92z = 48.92), all p<.001p < .001.
 Accessibility gaps do not distribute randomly; they cluster in identifiable corridors — southeastern Queens, central Brooklyn, the northern Bronx — amenable to geographically targeted investment.

-3. What this showcase adds#
+3. What this wrapper adds#

 Figure 1 — ADA-accessible station count vs. total active station count by borough (April 2026 MTA vintage).
 Staten Island's 9% coverage vs. Manhattan's 77% coverage is the bracket the rest of the analysis unpacks.